CursedToxic/11ASE_Task-1/PROJECT_DEVELOPMENT.md

 import ttkbootstrap
 from PIL import Image, ImageTk

-# Huge thanks to some guy on yt for the tutorial.
+# Huge thanks to Alina Chudnova for the YouTube tutorial.

 api_key_one = "8f19c2c2e8a325a07b2c35bfe43d861b"
     # api_key_two = "ce6207a53a45475db3c90051252703"